mario33881/betterSIS/README.md

     * snap is required to install it
         > Most Ubuntu based distros and others already [have it installed by default](https://snapcraft.io/docs/installing-snapd)

+    Advantage/Disadvantage:
+    * Snaps are very limited in permissions.
+This means that you can easily find Permission Errors if you try to open files in folders in which you don't have permissions to enter as a user.
+        > I suggest you to open and use betterSIS from a folder that is somewhere inside the home directory (for example ```/home/myuser/Documents/myprojects/sis_projects```) and to NOT use sudo to open bettersis.
+        >
+        > You should also be able to give permissions to open and use betterSIS in removable media by
+        > following the 6th step described above "Advantages over the other options"

     You can uninstall it by opening the betterSIS page on the Ubuntu Store/Snap store and clicking the remove/uninstall button.
     > You can follow the same steps to install it and then click on remove/uninstall instead of "install" at the 5th step.